Token Swapping on Trees: Weighted Coloured Token Swapping

 \begin{corollary} When the weights are all 1, $D_w = 2n_U$. \end{corollary}

 We now describe the algorithm for weighted token swapping on a star.
 The algorithm uses the best of three possible strategies, all of which begin the same way:

-\begin{enumerate} \item Stategy 1.
-Begin solving the unlocked cycle $X$ by repeatedly swapping the token from the star center to its home until the token $x$ is on the star center.
+\begin{description} \item{Strategy 1.} Begin solving the unlocked cycle $X$ by repeatedly swapping the token from the star center to its home until the token $x$ is on the star center.
 Next, use $x$ to unlock and solve all the locked cycles.
 Finally, complete solving $X$.
 The total weight is $D_w +2w(x)\ell$.

-\item Strategy 2.
-This strategy only applies when $w(a) < w(x)$, in which case $a \in U \setminus X$.
+\item{Strategy 2.} This strategy only applies when $w(a) < w(x)$, in which case $a \in U \setminus X$.
 Begin solving the unlocked cycle $X$ by repeatedly swapping the token from the star center to its home until the token $x$ is on the star center.
 Then swap $x$ with $a$.
 Suppose $a$ was in the locked cycle $L$.
 Use $a$ to unlock and solve all the other locked cycles, leaving tokens of $X$ and $L \setminus \{a \}$ fixed.
 Then use $a$ to solve cycle $L$, which will return $x$ to the center token.
 Finally, complete solving $X$.
 The effect is that one locked cycle is unlocked by $x$ at a cost of $2w(x)$ and $\ell -1$ cycles are unlocked by $a$ at a cost of $2w(a)(\ell -1)$, for a total cost of $D_w +2w(x) + 2w(a)(\ell-1)$.

 \item Strategy 3.
 This strategy only applies when $h$ exists.
 Begin solving the unlocked cycle $X$ by repeatedly swapping the token from the star center to its home until the token $x$ is on the star center.
 Then swap $x$ with $h$.
 Use $h$ to unlock and solve all the locked cycles, leaving tokens of $X$ fixed.
 Then swap $h$ and $x$.
 Finally, complete solving $X$.
-The total weight is $D_w + 2w(x) + 2w(h) + 2w(h)\ell = D_w + 2w(x) + 2w(h)(\ell + 1).$
+The total weight is $D_w + 2w(x) + 2w(h) + 2w(h)\ell = D_w + 2w(x) + 2w(h)(\ell + 1).$ \end{description}